 Competition is crucial

 So why is this interesting to you as a small business owner?
-Well, if you’ve read the Business Hacks post about the dangers of emotional menu pricing, you know that there are numerous aspects to take into consideration when setting your menu prices to achieve the desired profit margin.
+There are numerous aspects to take into consideration when setting your menu prices to achieve the desired profit margin.
 We will definitely dig further into this vast subject further on, but if you’re in any way performing a competition-based pricing, you need to keep track of what your peers and competitors are doing.
 If you know your benchmark, you can choose to stand out – as a premium or low-cost choice, depending on where you wish to position your brand.